CRAM 2015 FAQ

 *Exceptions are made for students who are driving themselves to and from CRAM.
 However, you are not allowed to drive your car during the program.

-Are students really receiving an iPad mini?
+Are students really receiving a tablet?

 What if I don’t own a personal laptop computer?